-Blood sampling was carried out in microvettes with EDTA (Sarstedt AG and Co., Germany) during a prophylactic examination from 8 donors.
-All experiments were carried out in accordance with guidelines and regulations of the Federal Research and Clinical Center of Intensive Care Medicine and Rehabilitology, V.A.
+Blood withdrawal (150 μL) into ethylenediaminetetraacetic acid- (EDTA-) containing microvettes (Sarstedt AG & Co., Germany) was carried out during a prophylactic examination on eight volunteers (25–35 years old, four women and four men).
+Informed consent was obtained from each donor.
+All experiments were carried out in accordance with guidelines and regulations of the Federal Research and Clinical Centre of Intensive Care Medicine and Rehabilitology, V.A.
 Negovsky Scientific Research Institute of General Reanimatology, Moscow, Russian Federation.
 All experimental protocols were approved by this Institute.

 2.5.
 Atomic Force Microscopy

 AFM was used to visualise the spectrin matrix and to quantify its characteristics [18, 20].
 We used the NTEGRA Prima AFM instrument (NT-MDT Co., Russian Federation) under the semi-contact mode.
 Cantilevers PPP-NCSTR-10 (Nanosensors, Switzerland) with a force constant of 5 N/m, tip radius of 10–15 nm, and resonance frequency of 76–263 kHz were used.
 We employed also cantilevers NSG01 (TipsNano, Russian Federation) with a force constant of 5 N/m, tip curvature radius of 10 nm, and resonance frequency of 87–230 kHz.
 There were 512 or 1024 scanning points within each line of image.